 A realtor is a familiar way to go for most of us.
 Realtors in Portugal have licensed professionals who have a number of listings that could match your criteria.
 Using a realtor may help you narrow down the search, and they might show you some unique properties you have not yet found in your own search.

 The cons of using a realtor are based on the fact that a realtor is working for the seller of a property as their client.
 This means that they are trying to sell you a particular property from their portfolio and may not give you a fully balanced and objective overview of the property.

-Using a buyer’s agent adds a layer of impartiality in the process.
+Using a buyer’s agent adds a layer of impartiality to the process.
 Buyers agencies are licensed professionals too but work solely for the buyer of the property as their client.
-This means they are going to scan all opportunities, on and off market and prepare a curated selection of properties that is likely to match your criteria very well.
+This means they are going to scan all opportunities, on and off-market, and prepare a curated selection of properties that is likely to match your criteria very well.